iamkennethhuang/CircleWashWeb-Admin/README.md

 Circle Wash web app and Circle Wash’s administration portal web app are two separate web applications, so they will have their separate role and permission.
 For now, there’s only one role in the Circle Wash web app, user, and there’s no permission.
 In the section below, I will focus on the role and permission for Circle Wash’s administration portal web application.

 Role:
 - Admin
 - Support

 Permission:
 - Page Permission
     - Dashboard Page
     - Pending Staff Sign Up Page
     - Role/Permission Management Page
     - Individual Report File Page
     - Individual Case Page (communicate with the customer)
     - Individual Case Solution Page (create a solution for each case)
 - Operation Permissions
     - Approve pending staff sign up
     - Edit staff’s role/permission
     - Create case solution
     - Create case’s finance solution
     - Communicate with the customer through company email
 - Date Permissions
     - N/A

 For designing the user and role, I followed the RBAC model, “which uses roles to categorize users and manages permissions for each role.
 (Licia Li)” I choose this design model over user group permissions, inheriting permissions because the current size of Circle Wash is small and it doesn’t have a large user base, which makes the other models an overkill for this company.
 However, this model does have its limitations.
 My RBAC model requires an admin to assign roles to each user or permission to each role, which would be hard to scale up in the future.
 Assuming Circle Wash grew into a larger corporation with hundreds of staff, it has multiple departments and dozens of permission for each department.
 Manging roles and permission individually would be come tedious and difficult.

 ![permission diagram](readmeImages/permissionLevel.png)
-Permission levels and types

 ![RBAC diagram](readmeImages/rbac.png)
-RBAC Model

 The diagram above is constructed with three main sections: type of user, role, and permissions.
 I will demonstrate each user’s role and permissions.
 First, the owner of the corporation has the highest authority, which he/she is assigned to the role of admin.
 And, the admin has all page and operation permissions.
 Second, the circle wash laundromat worker and delivery driver have the role of support.
 Support is capable of viewing the dashboard page, individual report file page, individual case solution page, and individual case page.
 On the individual case page, support is able to communicate with customers through the customercare@circlewash.net email.
 On the individual solution page, support is able to create solutions 1, 5, and 6.
 All the possible solution is shown below.